Patricia Resnick

 Patricia Resnick is an American screenwriter and producer, known for her work on films like 9 to 5, Straight Talk, and Maxie.
 She has also worked as a consulting producer or co-producer on TV series like Mad Men and Better Things.

 Biography

-She met Robert Altman while studying at the University of Southern California and started her career working with him on the film 3 Women.
+Resnik met Robert Altman while studying at the University of Southern California and started her career working with him on the film 3 Women.
 She collaborated several times with Altman, beginning with developing 3 Women.
 She later appeared as herself in one of his films, The Player.
 One of her biggest successes came in 9 to 5: Resnick wrote the first draft drama, and Jane Fonda cast herself, Lily Tomlin, and Dolly Parton in the leads, the last in her first film role.

 Resnick served as a writer on a number of television series, and as a supervising producer on the final season of Mad Men.
-She got a Tony nomination for the musical of 9 to 5, written with Dolly Parton ran on Broadway in 2009 and was recently a huge hit on the West End in London.
-She is currently working on a sequel to 9 to 5 alongside Rashida Jones.
+She received a Tony nomination for the musical 9 to 5.